ministryofjustice/security-guidance/docs/secure-data-transfer-guide.md

 Any data being transferred by removable media such as a USB memory stick **SHALL** be encrypted.
 Encrypted portable storage devices **SHALL** be password protected with a [strong password](password-management-guide.md).
 All passwords **SHALL** be transferred using an alternative method of communication to get to the recipient.
 Examples includes post, a telephone call to an agreed number, or by SMS text message.

-If you think you have no other option for copying or moving data, and have to use removable media, contact the [Operational Security Team](mailto:OperationalSecurityTeam@justice.gov.uk).
+If you think you have no other option for copying or moving data, and have to use removable media, contact the [Security team](mailto:security@justice.gov.uk).

 Ownership of any removable media used **SHALL** be established.
 The removable media **SHALL** be returned to the owner on completion of the transfer.
 The transferred data **SHALL** be securely erased from the storage device after transfer.